-Here at SolarTech our expertise lie within providing renewable energy solutions to our customers.
-We can provide heat pumps for both the domestic and the commercial sector, offering you a bespoke service that compliments the specific needs of your home or business.
+Here at SolarTech we are professionals in providing our customers with renewable energy solutions.
+We hold a variety of heat pumps for both domestic and commercial customers, offering you a bespoke service that compliments the specific requirements of your home or business.

-SolarTech specialise in the design, installation and maintenance of air and ground source heat pumps.
-We install a number of leading brands including Niebe, Daikin, Mitsubishi and Samsung.
+We specialise in the design, installation and maintenance of air and ground source heat pumps for our commercial customers and install a variety of leading brands from Niebe and Daikin, to Mitsubishi and Samsung.
 Heat pumps are an excellent alternative to heating your home and can significantly lower your energy bills.

-Ground source heat pumps work by extracting heat from the ground through pipes that are buried underground; the heat obtained can then be transferred into usable heat for your home or business.
-The heat can be used for space heating as well as the heating of hot water in the home.
+Ground source heat pumps work by extracting heat from the ground through pipes which are buried underground; the heat obtained can then be transferred into usable heat for your home or business.
+The heat can be used for space heating, as well as the heating of hot water in the home.

-Air source heat pumps work by extracting heat from the outside air, similar to the way in which a refrigerator extracts heat from the inside.
-The heat captured can then be used to heat the water in your home, under floor heating systems, radiators and warm air heating systems.
+Air source heat pumps work by absorbing heat from the outside air, similar to the way in which a refrigerator extracts heat from the inside.
+The heat captured can then be used to heat many things from the water in your home, to your under floor heating systems, radiators and air heating systems.

 Frequently Asked Questions